Creating Widget Filters

 Filter button to display the Data Browser, which lists the fields in the ElastiCube.

 - Click on a field in the Data Browser to add it as a filter.
 You can define multiple filters, each for a different field.
 These filters have an AND relationship between them.
 Each filter that you define appears on the Widget Filters panel on the right, enabling you to easily edit it if needed.
-The procedure for defining a Widget filter is similar to the procedure for defining a Dashboard filter, as described in Creating Dashboard Filters.
+The procedure for defining a Widget filter is similar to the procedure for defining a Dashboard filter, as described in Creating and Editing Filters.
 The difference is that the widget filter only affects its hosting widget, and is accessible only via the widget designer, not directly from the dashboard.

 Adding a Widget Filter to an Existing Field